-The iNOS-mediated production of NO is a well-known molecular effector against pathogens in the innate immune responses of various animals, including mMSCs (9), skeletal muscle cells (27), and also in vivo (15, 30, 31).
+The iNOS-mediated production of NO is a well-known molecular effector against pathogens in the innate immune responses of various animals, including mMSCs (9) and skeletal muscle cells (27), and also in vivo (15, 30, 31).
 However, a previous study reported that iNOS protein expression was not detectable in human MSCs (9).
-Consistent with these results, our data also showed that MSCs derived from IFN-y-stimulated human bone-marrow neither express any detectable level of iNOS RNA nor inhibition by any iNOS activity.
-Therefore, it is highly possible that NO is not the main molecular effector against replication of T. gondii in human MSCs stimulated by IFN-γ.
+Consistent with these results, our data also showed that MSCs derived from IFN- γ -stimulated human bone marrow neither expressed any detectable level of iNOS RNA nor displayed any inhibition of T. gondii's growth via iNOS activity.
+Therefore, it is highly possible that NO is not the main molecular effector against replication of T. gondii in human MSCs stimulated by IFN- γ .

 It has been reported that an IRG protein-based resistance mechanism is essential to control T. gondii replication in mice (17, 27).
-Numerous IRGs were found to converge on vacuoles containing T. gondii in IFN-γ-activated mouse macrophages, fibroblasts, and astrocytes (32-34).
-IRGm in mouse is a membrane marker for host cell self-recognition that is used to regulate the IRG pathway (35) and other IRGs such as the glycine-lysine-serine motif containing IRGs (also known as GKSs).
+Numerous IRGs were found to converge on vacuoles containing T. gondii in IFN-y-activated mouse macrophages, fibroblasts, and astrocytes (32-34).
+IRG subclass m (IRGm) in mouse is a membrane marker for host cell self-recognition that is used to regulate the IRG pathway (35) and other IRGs such as the glycine-lysineserine motif containing IRGs (also known as GKSs).
 Mouse IRGs were found to cooperate with mGBPs in acting against T. gondii infection (13, 14, 18).
-These findings suggested that mGBPs and mIRGs could play important roles in the IFN-γ-dependent, autonomous cellular control of toxoplasmosis.
-Furthermore it can be predicted that these protein families could play broader roles in the host defense systems of murine cells.
-To our surprise, however, only one complete IRG (hIRGm) is present in the human genome and it lacks the necessary IFN-y induction element (33).
+These findings suggested that mGBPs and mIRGs could play important roles in the IFN-y-dependent, autonomous cellular control of toxoplasmosis.
+Furthermore, it can be predicted that these protein families could play broader roles in the host defense systems of murine cells.
+To our surprise, however, only one complete IRG (hIRGm) is present in the human genome, and it lacks the necessary IFN- γ induction element (33).
 In fact, based on our work, we also did not observe the up-regulation of any hIRGs in our RNA-seq experiments.
-Our data provide further evidence to suggest that hIRGm has little (if any) activity against T. gondii infection in humans at least in the case of hMSCs.
-Without the cooperation of hIRGm, hGBPs, if present, may be sole contributors to anti-toxoplasmosis activity.
+Our data provide further evidence to suggest that hIRGm has little (if any) activity against T. gondii infection in humans, at least in the case of hMSCs.
+Without the cooperation of hIRGm, hGBPs, if present, may be sole contributors to antitoxoplasmosis activity.